 1. Scope 3

 2. Land Description 3

-3. Engineering Design Considerations 5
+3. Engineering Design Considerat tions 5

 4. Summary

 5. Comment

-Pre is report has been: repared by: John Rannadi.
-2 December 2020
+report has been: pared by:

-(De Designer) John Bannock, 2 December 2020
+(Designer) John Bannock, 2 December 2020

-Ар pproved by:
+Ар proved by:

 1. Scope

 As part of a wider submission for the rezoning a portion of land at 153 Lincoln Rolleston Road which is a portion of the Urban Limit for Rolleston, this report reviews the matters associated with the servicing of the area identified below and referred to as 'report area'.